-Examples of occupations in the Manufacturing and Engineering industry:

-- refrigeration and air conditioning mechanic
+Examples of occupations in the Manufacturing and Engineering industry: i fitter i refrigeration and air conditioning i toolmaker i machinist mechanic i maintenance fitter

-- toolmaker

-- maintenance fitter

 Mandatory HSC Course Requirements

 Students must complete 240 indicative hours of course work and a minimum of 35 hours work placement.
 Students who do not meet these requirements will be 'N' determined as required by NESA.
 External Assessment There is not an external assessment (optional HSC examination) for this course and this course does not contribute towards an ATAR.